Clemson-Forge/resources/README.md

 ### Open Source Contributions
 Contributing to open source projects is another great way to build up one’s CS resume.
-When employers review your GitHub contributions, they will see these contributios and the activity on your commit graph, leaving a much more favorable impression then an applicant without these.
+When employers review your GitHub contributions, they will see these contributions and the activity on your commit graph, leaving a much more favorable impression than an applicant without these.

 | Source | Description |
 |------|-------------|